abhip64/agile_quadrotor/README.md

 * Ubuntu 16.04 running on a system with Intel Core i7 CPU @ 2.20GHz × 8 and 8GB RAM
 * ROS Kinetic
 * Gazebo 7.0.0
-* PX4 SITL
+* PX4 SITL 1.9

 ## Installation
-The detailed instructions for setting up the simulation environement have been descirbed in the wiki associated with this project.
-The method of installation of the package and its dependencies will be descirbed here.
+The detailed instructions for setting up the simulation environement including ROS-GAZEBO and PX4 have been descirbed in the wiki associated with this project.
+After installation of the above software, the necessary packages for running the simulation has to be installed.
+The method of installation of the package and its dependencies will be described here.

 ```shell
 mkdir -p ~/catkin_ws/src